How Big, How Blue, How Beautiful

-How Big, How Blue, How Beautiful is the third studio album by English indie rock band Florence and the Machine, released on 29 May 2015 by Island Records.
-After returning from her year-long hiatus from music, lead vocalist Florence Welch returned to configure How Big, How Blue, How Beautiful, recording material that dealt with personal conflicts and struggles.
-In comparison to their last two studio albums, the album is much more refined and stripped-down instrumentally, and incorporates a mixture of musical influences such as folk, blues and gospel.
+How Big, How Blue, How Beautiful is the third studio album by the English indie rock band Florence and the Machine, released on 29 May 2015 by Island Records.
+After her year-long break from music, the lead vocalist, Florence Welch, returned to configure the album, recording material that dealt with personal conflicts and struggles.
+In comparison to the band's two previous studio albums, it is much more refined and stripped-down instrumentally, and incorporates a mixture of musical influences such as folk, blues and gospel.

 How Big, How Blue, How Beautiful was met with positive reviews from music critics, who commended the album for its cohesion, production and Welch's vocal delivery.
-Additionally, it appeared on several year-end critics' lists.
-The album debuted at number one on the UK Albums Chart with 68,788 copies sold in its first week, becoming the band's third consecutive number-one album.
-Four singles were released from the album, "What Kind of Man", "Ship to Wreck", "Queen of Peace" and "Delilah".
+It appeared on several year-end critics' lists.
+The album entered the UK Albums Chart at number one with 68,788 copies sold in its first week, becoming the band's third consecutive number-one album.
+Four singles were released, "What Kind of Man", "Ship to Wreck", "Queen of Peace" and "Delilah".
 The album earned the band five Grammy Award nominations, in addition to being shortlisted for the 2015 Mercury Prize.

 Background

-In 2011, Florence and the Machine released their second studio album, Ceremonials, which became their second consecutive effort to peak at number one on the UK Albums Chart, as well as their first to reach the top 10 of the US Billboard 200, peaking at number six.
-The album included the song "Spectrum (Say My Name)", which was remixed by Scottish musician Calvin Harris and became the group's first number-one single on the UK Singles Chart in July 2012.
-In late August 2012, the band's lead vocalist Florence Welch revealed to Style.com that she would take a year-long hiatus from music, explaining, "There's a big 'take a year off' plan.
+In 2011, Florence and the Machine released their second studio album, Ceremonials, which was their second consecutive release to peak at number one on the UK Albums Chart, as well as the first to reach the top 10 of the US Billboard 200, peaking at number six.
+The album included the song "Spectrum (Say My Name)", which was remixed by the Scottish musician Calvin Harris and became the group's first number-one single on the UK Singles Chart in July 2012.
+In late August 2012, Welch told Style.com that she would take a year-long break from music, explaining, "There's a big 'take a year off' plan.
 The record company have put no pressure on me for the next album.
-They've said I can have as long as I want".
-During her break, Welch made a guest appearance on Calvin Harris's album 18 Months, providing vocals on the song "Sweet Nothing", which topped the UK chart.
+They've said I can have as long as I want."
+During her break, Welch made a guest appearance on Calvin Harris's album 18 Months, providing vocals on the track "Sweet Nothing", which topped the UK chart.